EffectOrientedProgramming/book/Chapters/02_Introduction.md

 The biggest impact of learning an Effect System is the requirement for patience.
 With most languages, the first thing you learn is to write "Hello, World!"
 You then accumulate the other language features as standalone concepts.
-Effect Systems require a shift
+Effect Systems require a shift in perception of what code is, and how it executes.
+We hope to introduce this shift so it is not overwhelming and you are inspired to keep working to achieve that shift.